-than enough water for present water demands.
-However, saving water will ensure that our future generations will always have a safe and abundant water supply.
+The underground water system of Long Island has more than enough water for present water demands.
+However, saving water will ensure that future generations will always have a safe and abundant water supply.

-In 2014, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2014 was approximately the same as in 2013.
+In 2016, the Bethpage Water District continued to implement a water conservation program in order to minimize unnecessary water use.
+The pumpage for 2016 was 2% more than in 2015.
+This increase is due to the warmer and drier weather in 2016.

-Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/appliances and maintaining a daily awareness of water conservation in their personal
+Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/appliances and maintaining a daily awareness of water conservation in their personal habits.